See my photos of Paris’ love lock bridge before it was made illegal to add love locks to the railings.

 My absolute favourite has to be this… and I do love cake!

 As I walked along the River Seine, I stumbled upon an even greater sight.
 Having thought I found the bridge, I was surprised to discover an entire bridge decorated in love locks.
 ‘Ah, so this is what they were talking about’ I said to myself.

 ‘There’s what, a thousand?
 A hundred thousand?
 A million?!’
 I really couldn’t guess a ball park figure.
 It was just an insane amount of padlocks in one place.
-A relatively pretty bridge with it’s wooden boards, Louvre at one end and Canal Académie at the other, is instantly transformed into one of the most beautiful and colourful bridges you’re ever likely to see any where in the world.
+An already pretty bridge with it’s wooden boards, Louvre at one end and Canal Académie at the other, is instantly transformed into one of the most beautiful and colourful bridges you’re ever likely to see any where in the world.

 I kind of got lost in the moment.
 It was hard not to with the sun reflecting on the River Seine and a few street musicians playing (I think Quandro, Quandro, Quandro – I have a new appreciation for the oboe).
 I walked slowly up one side of the bridge and back down the other.

 I love this extremely secure looking lock – that’s love forever!